google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request.md

   </figure>
 </div>

-The `supportedTypes` parameter tell's Chrome which types of cards to filter out, i.e. if a merchant defined `supportedTypes` as `['credit', 'debit']`, Chrome would strip out any 'prepaid' cards the user has.
+The `supportedTypes` parameter tells Chrome which types of cards to filter out, i.e. if a merchant defined `supportedTypes` as `['credit', 'debit']`, Chrome would strip out any 'prepaid' cards the user has.

-This means that `supportedTypes` **does not guarentee** that the final card you receive will be a supported type.
+This means that `supportedTypes` **does not guarantee** that the final card you receive will be a supported type.
 The user can enter details for a new card, which could be an unsupported type, and the Payment Request API will allow this.
 The `supportedTypes` option is **just** for filtering out existing cards.